An adaptive strategy for sequential designs of multilevel computer experiments: Conclusions

 First, we decompose the most refined simulation into the functions of increments and scales of these functions are measured in the RKHS norms.
 Mat\'ern kernels are used in the covariance structures of GPs for each increment and a principle for choosing the smoothness parameters is suggested.
 Second, using the RKHS norms of the conditional means of increments, we introduce MLASCE, an algorithm of sequential designs for simulations of different levels of fidelity based on MICE.
 Third, we present the explicit form of optimal numbers of runs in the special cases where the designs are located in tensor grids.

-MLASCE is applied to toy examples in comparisons with other existing multi-fidelity GP emulators.
-From this illustration we can derive two conclusions.
+MLASCE is applied to one-dimensional toy examples in comparisons with other existing multi-fidelity GP emulators.
+We further employed MLASCE in a multidimensional case comparing it with the non-multi-fidelity emulator.
+From these illustrations we can derive three conclusions.
 First, when the computational budget is small (i.e. the number of high fidelity runs is tiny), other existing multi-fidelity methods do not perform as well as MLASCE, or sometimes cannot even construct an emulator.
 Our method is more robust whenever the budget is small, because of the increased flexibility in adaptively choosing the level and the input locations.
 Secondly, the choice of smoothness parameters of the GP emulators of our method is adjustable.
 The two cases of series of either fixed or different smoothness parameters are considered.
 In the usual case where the smoothness of a simulation is unknown, MLASCE with varied levels of smoothness parameters across different levels shows more accurate results.
 Indeed, our method is able to follow the usual growth in roughness of differences across two consecutive levels whenever fidelities increase.
 Obviously, this is now an \textit{ad hoc} approach to the variation in smoothness across levels, so more research, e.g in terms of eliciting prior knowledge about smoothness across levels would improve our method further.

+MLASCE performs better than the non-multi-fidelity framework in a realistic multi-dimensional computer simulation.
+The numerical solution of this system is also dependent on a complex relationship among the input variables, which is motivated by a practical simulation.
+The predictions by the non-multi-fidelity emulator are unreliable due to the lack of training data under the limited computational budget.
+In contrast, MALSCE achieves a decent quality of predictions with an efficient allocation of the small budget.

+Finally, our paper has only illustrations in dimensions of the input space up to 3.
+In higher dimensional settings we expect MLASCE to perform possibly even better as the choice of next point and fidelity is done jointly and efficiently, and the curse of dimensionality requires a more efficient algorithm to navigate a more ``empty'' space.
+However, this is an area of research that needs more investigation and tuning but will benefit the upcoming exascale computing in which fidelities and dimensions are naturally large.